bogaudio/BogaudioModules/README-prerelease.md

 #### <a name="polyoff16"></a> POLYOFF16

-POLYOFF16 allows for the offset and scaling of voltages on each channel of a polyphonic signal.
-It can also be used as a replacement for Rack's MERGE, or as a CV-controllable version of POLYCON16.
+POLYOFF16 allows for the independent offset and scaling of voltages on each channel of a polyphonic signal.
+It can also be used as a replacement for Rack's MERGE, which combines monophonic signals into a polyphonic signal, but here with per-channel offset and scale controls.

 The mode of operation is determined by the presence of an input at IN.
 With an input:
   - The number of output polyphony channels is set equal to the number of channels on the input, and the CHAN knob is ignored.
   - The voltage of each polyphony channel on the input is processed by the corresponding OFFSET and SCALE knobs.
-  - The offset for each channel may be CV-controlled by a (monophonic) input at at it's corresponding CV port; the CV inputs expect +/-5V and are attenuverted by the OFFSET knob.
+  - The offset for each channel may be CV-controlled by a (monophonic) input at at its corresponding CV port; the CV inputs expect +/-5V and are attenuverted by the OFFSET knob.

 With no input at IN:
   - The output channels are set by the CHAN knob.
-  - A monophonic voltage may be provided at each channel's IN port; this is processed by the channel's OFFSET and SCALE before being merged to the output.
-You can also think of the input voltage as being a CV for the constant value set by the OFFSET knob -- it's the same thing.
+  - A monophonic voltage may be provided at each channel's IN port; this is processed by the channel's OFFSET and SCALE before being merged into the polyphonic output.
-  - With no input to a channel, the output voltage is just set by the channel's OFFSET and SCALE knobs.
+  - With no input to a channel, the output voltage is just set by the channel's knobs.

-The module has the same "Range" content-menu options as POLYCON16.
+The module has the same "Range" context-menu options as POLYCON16, here altering the OFFSET voltages.

+The context-menu option "Order of operations" sets the order in which OFFSET and SCALE are applied to each channel.
+The default is to scale, then offset.
+This behavior was the opposite prior to version 1.1.36.
+See <a href="#offset">OFFSET</a> for more detail on this; the behavior is the same here.

 #### <a name="polyoff8"></a> POLYOFF8